Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV

 The uncertainty in the dilepton \pt shape corrections to the simulated DY events is estimated by varying correction factors within their uncertainties.

 A complete list of these uncertainties in the dielectron and dimuon channels is shown in Table~\ref{tab:syst_ee}.
-The lepton trigger scale factors, jet energy resolution, L1 trigger inefficiency, and nonprompt lepton background normalizations are assumed to be uncorrelated for 2016, 2017, and 2018 data, while other experimental and all theoretical uncertainties are taken as correlated.
+The lepton trigger scale factors, jet energy resolution, L1 trigger inefficiency, and nonprompt lepton background normalizations are assumed to be uncorrelated between the 2016, 2017, and 2018 data sets, since their corrections and corresponding uncertainties are affected by differences in operating conditions and detector performance between data-taking years.
+Other experimental and all theoretical uncertainties are taken as correlated.